-Alison Tonsmeire, MS, RD
+Alison Tonsmeire, MS, CEDRD

 Alison is a member of the Academy of Nutrition and Dietetics, the Multidisciplinary Eating Disorder Association (MEDA) and the Massachusetts Dietetic Association.

 Health and wellness